MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-delete.md

 LocalizationGroup: Common tasks
 ---
-# Delete almost anything in Power BI service
+# Delete almost anything in the Power BI service
-This article shows you how to delete a dashboard, report, workbook, dataset, app, visualization, or a workspace in Power BI service.
+This article shows you how to delete a dashboard, report, workbook, dataset, app, visualization, or a workspace in the Power BI service.
 You can delete dashboards, reports, and datasets in the Power BI service, with some exceptions.

 ## Delete a dashboard, report, dataset, or workbook